jlampel/blender_add-on_guidelines/01_add-ons.md

 ## Installation

-It should be assumed that the add-on will be installed as a .zip file via Blender's preferences, and the user should not have to go to Blender's add-on folder to manually edit or move any files.
+It should be assumed that the add-on will be installed as a .zip file via Blender's preferences, and that the user should not have to go to Blender's add-on folder to manually edit or move any files.